SwisscoastAG/HLiquity/README.md

 ## HLQT issuance to liquity providers

-On deployment a new Uniswap pool will be created for the pair HCHF/HBAR and a Staking rewards contract will be deployed.
-The contract is based on [Unipool by Synthetix](https://github.com/Synthetixio/Unipool/blob/master/contracts/Unipool.sol).
-More information about their liquidity rewards program can be found in the [original SIP 31](https://sips.synthetix.io/sips/sip-31) and in [their blog](https://blog.synthetix.io/new-uniswap-seth-lp-reward-system/).
+On deployment a new SaucerSwap pool will be created for the pair HCHF/HBAR and a Staking rewards contract will be deployed.

 Essentially the way it works is:
-- Liqudity providers add funds to the Uniswap pool, and get UNIv2 tokens in exchange
+- Liqudity providers add funds to the SaucerSwap pool, and get SaucerSwap LP V1 tokens in exchange
-- Liqudity providers stake those UNIv2 tokens into Unipool rewards contract
+- Liqudity providers stake those SaucerSwap LP V1 tokens into SaucerSwapPool rewards contract
 - Liqudity providers accrue rewards, proportional to the amount of staked tokens and staking time
 - Liqudity providers can claim their rewards when they want
-- Liqudity providers can unstake UNIv2 tokens to exit the program (i.e., stop earning rewards) when they want
+- Liqudity providers can unstake SaucerSwap LP V1 tokens to exit the program (i.e., stop earning rewards) when they want

-Our implementation is simpler because funds for rewards will only be added once, on deployment of HLQT token (for more technical details about the differences, see PR #271 on our repo).

-The amount of HLQT tokens that will be minted to rewards contract is 1.33M, and the duration of the program will be 30 days.
+The amount of HLQT tokens that will be minted to rewards contract is 1.33M, and the duration of the program will be 18 Weeks.
 If at some point the total amount of staked tokens is zero, the clock will be “stopped”, so the period will be extended by the time during which the staking pool is empty, in order to avoid getting HLQT tokens locked.
-That also means that the start time for the program will be the event that occurs first: either HLQT token contract is deployed, and therefore HLQT tokens are minted to Unipool contract, or first liquidity provider stakes UNIv2 tokens into it.
+That also means that the start time for the program will be the event that occurs first: either HLQT token contract is deployed, and therefore HLQT tokens are minted to SaucerSwap Pool contract, or first liquidity provider stakes SaucerSwap LP V1 tokens into it.

 ## HLiquity System Fees